-Potential VAT on school fees FAQs
+VAT on school fees FAQs

 Our commitment

-As the champion of girls-only education for the last 150 years, the GDST remains committed to our mission of helping girls learn without limits, so they go on to lead lives without limits.
+As the champion of girls-only education for more than 150 years, the GDST remains committed to our mission of helping girls learn without limits, so they go on to lead lives without limits.
 Our commitment to you is that we will continue to do whatever we can to keep fees as competitive as possible over the coming years, so that as many girls as possible continue to benefit from a GDST education in one of our schools.

 What is the GDST doing to mitigate the impact?

+For many years our Trustees have taken important decisions to ensure the long-term financial sustainability of the GDST, putting us in a strong position.
 As a family of schools, the GDST is in a unique position to leverage efficiencies across our network.
 Our schools benefit from cost savings through shared services and our centralised procurement team utilises our purchasing power as a group to negotiate further cost efficiencies.
 This approach has seen us make significant savings over many years, most recently in the context of rising energy costs.
-We continue to work tirelessly to ensure all our schools are operating as cost effectively as possible.

 The GDST has a proud history of offering bursaries and scholarships to those who need them, and our commitment to reaching as many girls as possible, through bursaries and scholarships as well as partnerships with local state schools and our two academies, lies at the heart of our purpose as a charity.
 Our bursaries are part funded by restricted endowment funds, which can only be used in this way, which means we will be able to continue to support current students who benefit from these awards.